ShaghayeghVafi/LLM/README.md

 Prepare the Dataset:

 Load the dataset into the project directory.
-The dataset is a private data.
-Ensure the dataset has columns for the article text and its category.
+The dataset is a private data. make sure the dataset has columns for the article text and its category.
 ### Run the Notebook:

 Open the provided Jupyter notebook.
 Follow the steps for preprocessing, training, and evaluation.

-###Evaluate the Model:
+### Evaluate the Model:

 Check performance metrics such as accuracy and F1 score.
 Use the trained model to classify new articles.